Laurance S. Rockefeller Preserve

 The Laurance S. Rockefeller (LSR) Preserve is a 1106 acre refuge within Grand Teton National Park on the southern end of Phelps Lake, Wyoming.
 The site was originally known as the JY Ranch, a dude ranch.
-Starting in 1927, John D. Rockefeller, Jr. purchased much of the land in Jackson Hole for the creation of Jackson Hole National Monument and the expansion of Grand Teton National Park.
-But he retained the 3100 acre JY Ranch as a family retreat.
+Starting in 1927, John D. Rockefeller Jr. purchased much of the land in Jackson Hole for the creation of Jackson Hole National Monument and the expansion of Grand Teton National Park.
+However, he retained the 3100 acre JY Ranch as a family retreat.
 Over the years the family gave most of the ranch to the national park.
-Laurance S. Rockefeller donated the final parcel in 2001.
+John's son, Laurance S. Rockefeller, began the process of donating the final parcel in 2001; after extensive restoration, the transfer was completed in 2007.
 The donation came with special preservation and maintenance restrictions, with the vision that the preserve remain a place where visitors can experience a spiritual and emotional connection to the beauty of the lake and the Teton Range.

 JY Ranch

 The lands that formed the JY Ranch were first homesteaded in 1903 by Dave Spalding.
 He sold the property in 1906 to Louis Joy, who, with Struthers Burt, converted the property to Jackson Hole's first dude ranch, abbreviating Joy's last name to "JY."
 The ranch was purchased by the Rockefellers' Snake River Land Company in 1932, becoming a family retreat.